-- refer to the appendix for forms related to graduated response; - use Form A (identification of strengths and weaknesses); - provide as much information as possible including evidence and observation notes about the concern.
-(Use form A to record); - liaise with the child's parents to gather further information and establish close working partnership.
-(Record on form B); - involve the Head of Learning Support, who should collect relevant information from external agencies that may already be involved with the pupil (form E); - open an individual special needs file to be held by The Head of Learning Support;
+- refer to the appendix for forms related to graduated approach; - use Form A (quidance and referral process); - provide as much information as possible including evidence and observation notes about the concern.
+(Use form A to record); - liaise with the child's parents to gather further information to be written on referral and establish close working partnership; - involve the Head of Learning Support, who should collect relevant information from external agencies that may already be involved with the pupil.